DavidKleindienst/DarEM/README.md

 ## Citation
 If you've used this software for your research, please cite

-David Kleindienst, Tommaso Costanzo, Ryuichi Shigemoto.
+Kleindienst, D., Costanzo, T., Shigemoto, R. (2024).
 Automated Imaging and Analysis of Synapses in Freeze-Fracture Replica Samples with Deep Learning.
-*Neuromethods, Vol. 212*, Joachim Lübke and Astrid Rollenhagen (Eds) in Press
+In: Lübke, J.H., Rollenhagen, A. (eds) New Aspects in Analyzing the Synaptic Organization of the Brain.
+Neuromethods, vol 212.
+Humana, New York, NY. https://doi.org/10.1007/978-1-0716-4019-7_8